 To file income from Amazon you should gather all your business-related transactions.
 You will need this information to reconcile your actual earnings to what is reported on your 1099.
 It is recommended that you have an accounting system to track your earnings throughout the year, so reconciliations go smoothly.

-- Open a business bank/credit card account if you’re serious about Amazon selling.
-This makes it much easier to track down all business transactions.
+- Open a business bank/credit card account if you’re serious about Amazon selling, it makes it much easier to track all business transactions.

-- Amazon seller accounting with Xero or QuickBooks Online, integrated with software A2X or Taxomate.
+- Do Amazon seller accounting with Xero or QuickBooks Online integrated with software like A2X or Taxomate.